tomatenkuchen/libmotor/readme.md

 2. feed speed or power controller
 3. take new output voltage and stuff it into inverter module

+no_std is used to make this code available to bare metal embedded systems

 ## to do

 - [ ] write pid controller in functional form